coreyjadams/CosmicTagger/README.md

 ## Datasets

 The data for this network is in larcv3 format (https://github.com/DeepLearnPhysics/larcv3).
-Currently, data is available in a downsampled version (HxW == 640x1024) of 3 images per training sample.
-Full resolution data is being processed and will be available soon.
+Currently, data is available in full resolution (HxW == 1280x2048) of 3 images per training sample.
+This image size is large, and the network is large, so to accomodate older hardware or smaller GPUs this can be run with a reduced image size.
+The datasets are kept at full resolution but a downsampling operation is applied prior to feeding images and labels to the network.

+The UNet design is symmetric and does downsampling/upsampling by factors of 2.
+So, in order to preserve the proper sizes during the upsampling sets, it's important that the smallest resolution image reached by the network is not odd dimensions.
+Concretely, this means that the sum of `NETWORK_DEPTH` and `DOWNSAMPLE_IMAGES` must be less than 8.

 The training dataset is 43075 images.
 The testing set, used to monitor overfitting during training, is 7362 images.
 The validation set is O(15k) images.